New South Wales Regional Organisations of Councils

 New South Wales has 17 Regional Organisations of Councils (ROCs) which are voluntary groupings of councils in Australia.
 ROCs usually involve collaborative partnerships between neighbouring councils in a particular region or area.

-New South Wales and Queensland have the most active ROC movements in Australia; most councils in New South Wales and all those located in the Sydney metropolitan area belong to a ROC.
+Local Government NSW is an umbrella group for councils to organise and collaborate.

 Sydney metropolitan ROCs

 With the demise of the Inner Metropolitan Regional Organisation of Councils as an active ROC, there are five ROCs in the metropolitan area: